 - If you cover the front of the accommodation with blankets or other heavy covers, make sure you leave a air pocket.

-- If their enclosure has lots of concrete slabs.
-Place some grass mats down to cover the cold concrete.
+- If their enclosure has lots of concrete slabs place some grass mats or machine washable mats without the rubber edging in their enclosure to cover the cold concrete.

 - Always provide dry straw/hay everyday as old bedding will get damp quickly.

-- Provide snugglesafes when its really cold and place amongst the straw/hay in their sleeping areas.
+- Provide snuggle safes when its really cold and place amongst the straw and hay in their sleeping areas.